shujutech/StIGMa/README.md

 We're able to directly convert your data model from a relational database such as Postgres, MariaDb or MySQL into HTML UI for CRUD or as a foundation to the UI you intent to build.
 Check the full stack with StIGMa, StORMi at http://shujutech.mywire.org/corporation?goto=ormj

+# License

+StIGMa is bundle with 3rd party software that're all open source and free to use.
+For us, the software is absolutely FREE and anyone can use, modify, change or remove anything from the code.
+We will not be liable for any consequences due to the use of this software and is not responsible for either this or any other 3rd party software bundled here.
+As far we know, all software provided here is open source and free for use.

 # Contact Us